hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_The_Fives.md

 </summary>
 </br>
 <p>
-The On-axis Frequency Response (0°) is the universal starting point and in many situations it is a fair representation of the first sound to arrive at a listener’s ears.
+The On-axis Frequency Response (0°) is the universal starting point and in many situations, it is a fair representation of the first sound to arrive at a listener’s ears.

 The Listening Window is a spatial average of the nine amplitude responses in the ±10º vertical and ±30º horizontal angular range.
 This encompasses those listeners who sit within a typical home theater audience, as well as those who disregard the normal rules when listening alone.